srivikk/Covid-19-Dashboard/README.md

 3. Run "npm install"
 4. Run "npm run start"

-Then go to the browser and enter the url <a>http://localhost:3001/</a>
+Then go to the browser and enter the url <a>http://localhost:3000/</a> to view it in browser.